A teenage Philip Rodebush came home from the 1989 Nazarene General Assembly in Indianapolis saying: "I've found the girl I'm going to marry."

 "You know," he said to the mothers holding their little bald-headed children, "Christians also celebrate Easter for a very special reason."

-He talked briefly about Christ's death and resurrection and what that means for all humanity.
+He talked very briefly about how Easter was connected to Christ's death and resurrection and what that means for all humanity.
 After story-time was over, the team played with the children a while.
 They had brought along scissors, crayons, and colored construction paper.
 As the children drifted back to their rooms, the volunteers began visiting them there.
 Peeking in a small window in the door of one room, one could see Philip, Amy, and a Bulgarian believer praying with a mother.

 What happened that Easter weekend was a miracle in more than one way.
 There is only one Bulgarian religious group allowed to work in either an orphanage or a hospital.
 The Nazarene volunteers have permission to work in both.
 Mark Ogden reported: "After talking with the Evangelical Alliance I feel we are very lucky to be allowed in there as they are not allowed to work in hospitals.
 Only the Orthodox Church is allowed in and they don't go!"